Concrete Stain vs Epoxy

 If you’re looking for a concrete stain-like finish, no problem.
 We have hundreds of design possibilities, including floor coating products that emulate the look of stained concrete, but provide superior, long-lasting protection.

-Prestige Floor Coating products are professionally installed, which guarantees the floor beneath is clean, level, and unblemished.
 Professional application takes just a few days.
 You’ll be able to walk on and enjoy your brand new floor coating in as little as 48 hours.
 Prestige warranties all interior residential floor coatings with our lifetime warranty against peeling.

 Types of Concrete Stain